BjornFJohansson/seguid_calculator/README.md

 No DEB or RPM packages yet.
 Please let me know if they are needed.
 These apps and packages are built automatically using Github actions.
 There is also an online version (see links at the end of this page.

-## Source installation
+## Source Python installation

-Installation from pypi:
+Installation from PyPi:

     pip install seguid_calculator

 ## What does it do ?

-The SEGUID checksum is defined as the [base64](https://en.wikipedia.org/wiki/Base64#URL_applications) encoded [SHA-1](http://en.wikipedia.org/wiki/SHA-1) cryptographic hash of a primary biological sequence in uppercase.
-SEGUID was suggested by [Babnigg and Giometti ](http://www.ncbi.nlm.nih.gov/pubmed/16858731) as a way to provide stable identifiers of protein sequences in databases for cross referencing.
+The SEGUID checksum was defined as the [base64](https://en.wikipedia.org/wiki/Base64#URL_applications) encoded [SHA-1](http://en.wikipedia.org/wiki/SHA-1) cryptographic hash of a primary biological sequence in uppercase.
+SEGUID was suggested by [Babnigg and Giometti ](http://www.ncbi.nlm.nih.gov/pubmed/16858731) as a stable identifier for cross referencing protein sequences in databases.

 There are several implementations of SEGUID calculation available, such as the one in [Biopython](http://biopython.org/wiki/Main_Page).
 [Bio.SeqUtils.CheckSum](http://biopython.org/DIST/docs/api/Bio.SeqUtils.CheckSum-module.html).